EctoGearsBuilders/Ghostbusters-Multitool-System/README.md

 ##  Complete Multitool System

 The neutrona board is a total 100% replacement and uses 100% capability of the Multitool System.
 It can work on it's own.
-This includes changing animations type, speed, led color or behaviours.
+This includes changing animations type, speed, led color or behaviours directly from the HMI (Ectogears Version).
 What about the pack board ?
-Don't have it.
+Don't have it yet.

 ##  3D Files